Denmark at the Olympics: Curling

 Curling was included in the Olympic programme during the inaugural 1924 Winter Olympics.
 It didn't return until 1998, but has remained in the Games since then.

-Jane Bidstrup, Helena Blach Lavrsen, Dorthe Holm, Margit Pörtner and Trine Qvist won Denmark's only Winter Olympic medal so far when they earned silver in the women's event in 1998.
+Jane Bidstrup, Helena Blach Lavrsen, Dorthe Holm, Margit Pörtner and Trine Qvist won silver in the women's event in 1998, earning Denmark's first Winter Olympic medal ever.

-Denmark's best placement in a men's event is 6th, which Johnny Frederiksen, Troels Harry, Mikkel Poulsen and Rasmus Stjerne got in the men's event in 2014.
+Denmark's best placement in a men's event is 6th, which Johnny Frederiksen, Troels Harry, Mikkel Poulsen, Rasmus Stjerne and Lars Vilandt got in the men's event in 2014.